de-soot/osu-bpm-trainer-cli/README.md

 # osu!
 BPM Trainer CLI
 A simple yet customisable tool that runs in the command-line interface.
-Built to help fine-tune tapping speed and stamina training for players of the popular rhythm game `osu!`.
+Made to help fine-tune tapping speed and stamina training for players of the popular rhythm game `osu!`.

-Made with `C` to reduce latency and provide accurate feedback to the user.
+Built entirely with `C` to reduce latency and provide accurate feedback to the user.

 Future plans to make a new version with `GUI` in the future maybe using something like `GTK`.